 Concentric venting allows for a single wall penetration.
-For multiple water heater installation using this vent practice any additional vents of this type may be located 12" on centerline to either side of the first vent or 12" on centerline vertically above the first vent.
+For multiple water heater installation using this vent practice, any additional vents of this type may be located 12" (30.5 cm) on centerline to either side of the first vent or 12" (30.5 cm) on centerline vertically above the first vent.
 Concentric kits may be extended to a maximum allowable length of 5 feet (152 cm).
 Schedule 40 PVC pipe must be carefully measured and cut to the desired length.
 Do not use couplings when extending the length of a concentric termination.
 The use of couplings will restrict the flow through the termination and may cause improper combustion.
+For more information please refer to the Instruction Manual.

-SUF Concentric Vent for 120 through 300.
+SUF Concentric Vent for 120 through 250.

-SUF Concentric Vent for 400 through 500.
+SUF Concentric Vent for 300 through 500.